Linux Is Not As Safe As You Think

 Re: (Score:2)

-Thank you IoT (Score:4, Informative)
+Thank you IoT (Score:5, Insightful)

 Compared to what?
 (Score:1)